monk-blade/kindle_gujarati_dictionary/README.md

 ##Bugs

-CAUTION : KINDLE **DOES NOT** SUPPORT UTF-8 LANGUAGES (GUJARATI,HINDI ETC) SO YOU MAY SEE  FONT RENDERING PROBLEM USING THIS DICTIONARY BUT TEXT IS READABLE.અરે યાર.કઈક તો જતું કરવું પડે ને ...
+CAUTION : KINDLE **DOES NOT** SUPPORT UTF-8 LANGUAGES (GUJARATI,HINDI ETC) SO YOU MAY SEE  FONT RENDERING PROBLEM USING THIS DICTIONARY BUT TEXT IS READABLE.

 ####Real credit of Database of 63,000 words goes to [GujaratiLexicon.com](http://www.gujaratilexicon.com)